About me

 Use the tabs at the top of the page or the PREV/NEXT tags at the bottom to read more.

 After I quit college in 1997 I took a job at Dinaf Traffic Control BV.
 I worked there for 6 years as an all-round technician, and apart from production, maintenance and service in the field, did some development work as well.
-In 2003 I switched to LMS Instruments BV, part of LMS International, to work as a test engineer at the production department assembling, testing and repairing SCADAS data acquisition systems.
+In 2003 I switched to LMS Instruments, part of Siemens PLM, to work as a test engineer assembling, testing and repairing high-spec data acquisition systems.
 That didn't work out all too well, and I left in 2007.
-To my surprise, Dinaf were very eager to have me back after I applied for my old job, with some modifications in the job description (development and web design) and a healthy salary boost as well.
+Dinaf were very eager to have me back after I applied for my old job, with some modifications in the job description (development and web design) and a healthy salary boost as well.
 So that's where I am today.
-I'm a field technician, hardware and firmware developer, programmer, and web developer.
+I'm a field technician, hardware and firmware developer and a static website builder.

 Look here for more specific info on my projects for Dinaf.